dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 If you are sure of species ID and presence or absence of nest, keep "Mark form as finalized" ticked and "Save Form and Exit".

+**If tablets are left unsupervised** E.g. West Pilbara, Cable Beach - simply save and let it upload.
+Supervisors will QA the data later.

-Otherwise, untick "Mark form as finalized" and "Save Form and Exit".
+**If a supervisor regularly checks the devices** De-select "Mark form as finalized" and "Save Form and Exit".
 This gives the field supervisors a chance to review and possibly determine species ID (based on the photo taken) before uploading.

 This form will take a trained operator about 13 taps and swipes over about 15 seconds plus the time to take a photo.

-Repeat for each track.
+Repeat for each track / nest.

 Protocol "Oh no I forgot something"
 -----------------------------------